mweidner037/position-strings/README.md

 4. Are unique, even if different users concurrently create positions at the same place.

-`PositionSource` gives you such positions, in the form of lexicographically-ordered strings.
-Specifically, `PositionSource.createBetween` returns a new position string in between two existing position strings.
+This package gives you such positions, in the form of lexicographically-ordered strings.
+Specifically, `PositionSource.createBetween` returns a new "position string" in between two existing position strings.

 These strings have the bonus properties: